raulpz/raulpz.github.io/README.md

 -A Linux Endpoint or VM: This is our attacker, we will use it to setup a Command and Control type of attack (C2) -A Windows OS Endpoint or VM: This is our Victim, our guienea pig, we will attack it, and then change hats colors to defend it.
+-Both devices must be on the same Network.
 -A Freee Organization in LimaCharlie: You can get up to two sensors for FREE.

 ## Getting Started